Home Page

 Manitowoc - Bow view

-Manitowoc - Close-up broadside view from the T. Vignette Boat Co. property next door
+Manitowoc - Close-up broadside view from the Vinette Boatworks Co. property next door to the ore facility

 American Courage - Wide view from across the bay as the ship approaches the ore dock on Oct.
 23